Making the Cloud Decision

 The People Element

 Of course, a substantial consideration for any kind change is the people that are involved and affected.
 Some technical staff members will embrace cloud as an opportunity to stay current while others will perceive a threat to their future and career.
-It is important to consider the people-related aspects when considering cloud – what will the people change management look like: the executive sponsor that will carry the message and provide the context for “why” and “why now”; identifying advocates and nay-sayers and effectively managing them; along with appropriate engagement of people in the decision making process.
+It is important to consider the people-related aspects when considering cloud – what will the people change management look like: the executive sponsor needs to carry the message and provide the context for "why" and "why now,” identify advocates and nay-sayers and effectively manage them, and appropriately engage people in the decision-making process.
 In other words, all the leadership skills of the organization will likely be called upon as part of a cloud initiative, especially if it becomes broad in scope.

 There are, however, some aspects of the people side that may be a bit unique.
 Selecting and managing a cloud provider may stretch the vendor management skills of the team.
-Other new skills may need to be developed or extended, examples including deployment automation tooling, new approaches to data persistence, alternate scale-out approaches, which might include content delivery networks or other app off-loading, and cloud-based caching.
-There very well could be difficult decisions regarding the existing levels of staffing for a number of skill sets and the issues of retention of key resources, re-training, and/or staff reductions must be considered early on.
+Other new skills may need to be developed or extended, including deployment automation tooling; new approaches to data persistence; alternate scale-out approaches, which might include content delivery networks or other app off-loading; and cloud-based caching.
+There very well could be difficult decisions regarding the existing levels of staffing for a number of skill sets, and the issues of retention of key resources, re-training, and/or staff reductions must be considered early on.